teknoir/teknoir.github.io/docs/_docs/getting-started/01_quick_start_guide.md

 excerpt: "How to quickly create something on the Teknoir platform."
 ---

-Please continue and sign up or login to get access to the platform.
+Please continue and login or sign-up to get access to the platform.

 [https://console.teknoir.cloud](https://console.teknoir.cloud)